ericfoy/modoc/README.md

 - For vertical menus, be sure to set the Menu Style to 'Dropdown Menu' in order to make them look good.
 More work on this is pending.
 ### To-Do
 - Move the type-face and page-width configurations into the Settings UI.
+- Put the color selections into fieldsets in the UI for an easier user experience.
 - Other stuff that comes up as issues come in.
 - Establish a documentation portal, and put stuff in it!
 - Continue the never-ending process of refining and cleaning up the css.